Islandora/documentation/docs/technical-documentation/migrate-csv.md

 Buried in your descriptive metadata are often references to other things which aren't repository items themselves, but records still need to be kept for them.
 Authors, publishers, universities, places, etc... can be modeled as Drupal Entities, so that they can be referenced by other Entities.
 So there's the potential to have a lot of different entity types described in a single row in a CSV.

-In this tutorial, we're working with `islandora_defaults` and `controlled_access_terms` entities, and will be migrating six entity types using the three migrations included in this module.
+In this tutorial, we will use the three migrations defined in this module to migrate into Drupal entities.
+The entities we are migrating content into have already been defined by the Islandora Starter Site:

 - file
 - node
 - media